Fresh Spiralized Zucchini Salad with Beets

 Recipe variations

-• Mexican - Replace lemon juice with lime juice and the mint with chopped cilantro.
-Add a dash of chili powder for a little extra spice, and some crumbles of cotija cheese.
+• Mexican – Replace lemon juice with lime juice and the mint with chopped cilantro.
+Add a dash of chili powder for a little extra spice and some crumbles of cotija cheese.

-• Asian - Replace the lemon juice with rice vinegar or lime juice and add a teaspoon or two of tamari or soy sauce to the dressing.
+• Asian – Replace the lemon juice with rice vinegar or lime juice and add a teaspoon of tamari or soy sauce to the dressing.
 Add some ginger, lemongrass or Thai basil to taste.

 • Mediterranean – Replace mint with oregano, add some chopped kalamata olives, and crumbles of feta cheese.

-• Italian - Replace the mint with oregano and fresh basil.
-Use white balsamic vinegar or red wine vinegar instead of lemon juice add grated parmesan cheese to taste.
+• Italian – Replace the mint with oregano and fresh basil.
+Use white balsamic vinegar or red wine vinegar instead of lemon juice, add grated parmesan cheese to taste.

-• Crunchy vegetable noodle salad - add a healthy crunch to the salad with chopped peanuts, walnuts, almonds, pumpkin seeds, sesame seeds or sunflower seeds.
+• Crunchy vegetable noodle salad – Add a healthy crunch to the salad with chopped peanuts, walnuts, almonds, pumpkin seeds, sesame seeds, or sunflower seeds.

 a view looking down at veggie noodle salad on a plate